UAV-Enabled Fluid Antenna Systems for Multi-Target Wireless Sensing over LAWCNs: Related Works

 \subsection{UAV-Enabled FAS}

 { In contrast to the FPA arrays, the FAS introduces a new degree of freedom (DoF) by enabling dynamic reconfiguration of antenna positions, thereby enhancing adaptability to varying channel conditions and improving spatial gain.
 Recently, several preliminary studies have explored the integration of FAS into UAV-enabled LAWCNs, demonstrating potential improvements in spectral efficiency under mobility \cite{11048899, 11078433, 10654366, zhang2025dc, 11148216}.
 For instance, the relay UAV was assisted in an FA-enabled communication system to help improve the outage probability \cite{11048899}.
 In \cite{11078433}, a dynamic port-reconfigurable channel model was proposed for the air-to-ground communications in the UAV-enabled FAS.
 Moreover, the downlink and uplink scenarios in the UAV-enabled FAS were studied \cite{10654366, zhang2025dc}, where the user communication rates were optimized with the help of the FAs.
-Besides, the channel estimation for the UAV-enabled FAS was optimized in \cite{11148216}, by maximizing the spatial diversity gain introduced by the FAs.
-However, existing studies failed to fully exploit the joint design of the UAV mobility and the DoF offered by the FAS to support multi-target sensing with the accurate metrics. }
+Besides, the channel estimation for the UAV-enabled FAS was optimized in \cite{11148216}, by maximizing the spatial diversity gain introduced by the FAs. {Empowered by flexible beamforming, UAV-enabled FAS for LAWCNs can deliver more efficient LAE services to both aerial and ground-based consumers.} However, existing studies failed to fully exploit the joint design of the UAV mobility and the DoF offered by the FAS to support multi-target sensing with the accurate metrics. }